-Perhaps one of most well known fund managers in the industry, Neil Woodford's eponym a strong start since his departure from Invesco Perpetual.
-Neil continues to search for co balance sheets, transparent earnings and resilience to macro-economic headwinds all a portfolio will have a core of large cap stocks to generate the bulk of the income, but also stage companies aiming to generate strong long term capital growth.
-Income is paid in October
+Perhaps one of most well known fund managers in the industry, Neil Woodford's eponymous fund has enjoyed a strong start since his departure from Invesco Perpetual.
+Neil continues to search for companies with sound balance sheets, transparent earnings and resilience to macro-economic headwinds all at attractive valuations.
+The portfolio will have a core of large cap stocks to generate the bulk of the income, but also a tail of smaller, earlier stage companies aiming to generate strong long term capital growth.
+Income is paid in January, April, July and October